The Techniques & Care of Original Prints

 to attract dust and is easily scratched–use an antistatic cloth

 for cleaning.
 Art framed under glass should be cleaned by applying

 cleanser to cloth, rather than spraying directly onto the framed

-your enjoyment of prints, use thought and variation in hanging arrangements.
+To optimize your enjoyment of prints, use thought and variation in hanging arrangements.

 Rather than placing same-sized prints side by side, drop one down

 a third.
 This will avoid making the eyes jump back and forth.
 Try

 combinations of prints of different sizes and shapes, perhaps with

 a blank wall as a counterbalance.
 A dynamic pairing is to use two